javierhf/technical-write-me/docs/articles/single-responsibility-principle-tw/index.md

 !!! info "Info"

-    Learn more about [Single-Responsability Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) in Wikipedia.
+    Learn more about [Single-Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) in Wikipedia.

 ## Roles in a Documentation Project